Magnetotransport along a boundary: From coherent electron focusing to edge channel transport: Properties of the system

 In closing, we discuss requirements to experimentally observe the novel oscillations reported in this paper.
-In our calculations we have used parameters ($m=0.07m_e,\: \mu= 10.9 \un{meV}, \: n_{\text{2D}}= 3.3 \cdot 10^{11} \un{cm^{-2}} $), which correspond to a standard 2DEG in a GaAs-AlGaAs heterojunction.
+In our calculations we have used parameters ($m=0.07m_e,\: \mu= 10.9 \un{meV}, \: n_{\mathrm{2D}}= 3.3 \cdot 10^{11} \un{cm^{-2}} $) of a high quality 2DEG in a GaAs-AlGaAs heterojunction.
 We expect that the omission of the spin splitting will not change the results qualitatively.
-From the fact that the oscillations are seen up to $p=0.005$, see \fig{7}, we infer that a phase coherence length of $1\un{\mu m}$ is sufficient for their experimental observation.
+Figure~\ref{fig:7} shows that the oscillations can be observed up to a degree of decoherence of $p=0.005$, which corresponds to a phase coherence length of approximately $1 \un{\mu m}$.
 Likewise, a distance between $S$ and $P_1$ of $500 \un{nm}$ is easily achievable with today's nanolithography techniques.
 All this gives us confidence that the predicted oscillations can indeed be observed experimentally.